FHanus/ESP-IDF-Notes/README.md

-# ESP Microcontroller Programming Guide - Tribonix
+# ESP32 Microcontroller Programming Guide - Tribonix
 This repository summarizes notes and code for setting up ESP-IDF and programming using C++.
 This guide is aimed at ESP32s3 but most of the code and settings should be transferable.